-In a big step towards a cleaner and more sustainable future, the Department of the Interior successfully conducted the first-ever offshore wind energy auction for the Gulf of Mexico region this week.
+In a big step toward a cleaner and more sustainable future, the Department of the Interior successfully conducted the first-ever offshore wind energy auction for the Gulf of Mexico region.
 This milestone rested on the foundation of the collaboration between the National Centers for Coastal Ocean Science (NCCOS) and the Bureau of Ocean Energy Management (BOEM).
 NCCOS, in partnership with BOEM, harnessed the power of spatial science to construct an innovative model that identified locations for offshore wind energy development in the Gulf of Mexico region that would minimize conflicts with other ocean uses and the environment.

 The coastal ocean is a busy place, which presents a challenge in identifying suitable areas for new industries such as offshore wind energy.
 The complexities of existing industries, natural resource distribution, national security considerations, and conservation priorities required a comprehensive approach.
 Leveraging hundreds of data layers, the NCCOS spatial model provided BOEM the best available spatial information to support decision-making on potential locations for wind leasing areas in the Gulf of Mexico.